seangabe/DOT503/README.md

 The config.yml file defines the CircleCI pipeline stages.
 This file can be reviewed for a detailed understanding of the build and deployment process.

 ## Conclusion
 This project demonstrates the implementation of a simple calculator application using the ASP.NET Core C# .NET 8 framework, along with a CI/CD pipeline using CircleCI and Azure Web Apps.
-By following the instructions provided in this `Readme.txt` file, you can set up and deploy the application efficiently.
+By following the instructions provided in this `Readme.md` file, you can set up and deploy the application efficiently.

 ## Notice:
 This project is for Torrens University DOT503 Assessment purposes only.